Kevin Love: Personal life

 Love's uncle, Mike, is a founding member of the Beach Boys and brother of Love's father, Stan.
 Mike and Stan's cousins include the brothers Brian Wilson, Carl Wilson, and Dennis Wilson, who were also founding members of the Beach Boys.
-Love's aunt, Kathleen McCartney Hearst, was an accomplished triathlete.
+Love's aunt, Kathleen McCartney, was an accomplished triathlete.
 He has an older brother, Collin, and a younger sister, Emily.
 His middle name, Wesley, is in honor of Wes Unseld, the former Washington Bullets center and the Loves' family friend.

 Love had been dating Canadian model Kate Bock for "nearly five years" before getting engaged on January 31, 2021.
 They married on June 25, 2022, at the New York Public Library in New York City.
 In June 2023, Bock gave birth to the couple's first child, during the 2023 NBA Finals.

 In March 2018, in response to DeMar DeRozan's public discussion of his struggles with depression, Love revealed that he had been seeing a therapist for several months following a panic attack during a game in November 2017.
 In a first-person article in The Players' Tribune in March 2018 entitled, "Everyone Is Going Through Something", Love wrote: "Mental health is an invisible thing, but it touches all of us at some point or another."
 It continued: "I want to remind you that you're not weird or different for sharing what you're going through."

 In August 2018, Love continued his advocacy for mental health awareness, discussing his family's history of depression, along with his own struggles with anxiety, rage, and "dark times" where he would hide in his room and not talk to anyone.
 Love committed to forming a foundation focusing on mental health, particularly for young boys, adding that he believes he's "found [his] life's work."

 In 2023, Love announced his plan to return to Cleveland before retiring stating he is "definitely open to coming back and retiring" with the Cavaliers.